 - (1) Floating rates are based on 3-month LIBOR. - (2) Represents the effective date.
-These forward-starting swaps have terms of 10 years with a mandatory termination date the same as the effective date. - (3) Represents the effective date.
+These forward-starting swaps have terms of 10 years with a mandatory termination date the same as the effective date.
+These forward-starting swaps matured in July 2015. - (3) Represents the effective date.
 These forward-starting swaps have terms of 10 and 30 years with a mandatory termination date the same as the effective date. - (4) Represents the effective date.
 These forward-starting swaps have terms of 30 years with a mandatory termination date the same as the effective date.